edithturn/CKAD-training/CKAD-hands-on/Readme.md

 # Hands On -- More Practice

+In this folder I sumarized some points of the tests that I took before the exam.

 ### Exercise 01:

 Create a Pod with three busy box containers with commands “ls; sleep 3600;”, “echo Hello World; sleep 3600;” and “echo this is the third container; sleep 3600” respectively and check the status